roobert/hoversplit.nvim/README.md

 ## Overview

 A Neovim plugin designed to enhance the Language Server Protocol (LSP) experience by providing hover information in a split window.
-With this plugin, you can quickly access additional context, documentation, or information related to code symbols directly within your editor without disrupting your workflow.
+With this plugin, it is possible to quickly access additional context, documentation, or information related to code symbols directly within Neovim without disrupting your workflow.

 ## Features